UpdateHub/updatehub.github.io/docs/Dashboard/organization.md

 ### Organization

-In addition to the `Access Key` created for the user to work individually, the **updatehub** grants the possibility of more than one user to have acess to the same `Product`.
+In addition to the `Access Key` created for the user to work individually, the **UpdateHub** grants the possibility of more than one user to have acess to the same `Product`.

 Create an `Organization` is simple, as you just need to click on the `+ Create Organization` button and select a name for it.
 You will be automatically be set as Owner.
 After the creation of an `Organization` invitations for new members can be easily sent.
 The invite must contain the user's e-mail and the level of access allowed to him.